 Top Layer / Monthly routine

-These are the big guns when it comes to your routine and are significantly much more intense which is why they need to bespaced further apart..
+These are the big guns when it comes to your routine and is significantly much more intense which is why they need to be spaced further apart..
 Your skin renews itself every 28 -30 days and scheduling these procedures around a monthly cycle allows it enough time to heal.

-The procedures you choose depend on your specific skincare issues and include facials , chemical peels, dermaplaning and microdermabrasion.
-Now the fact that I say these type of procedures should be scheduled monthly does not mean you need to do them EVERY SINGLE MONTH.
-Most of them are exfoliating so repeated procedures back to back is a recipe for a damaged skin barrier and lots of irritation.
-This means they should be scheduled based on needs or based on your dermatologist or aestheticians recommendation.
+The procedures you choose depend on your specific skincare issues and include facials, chemical peels, dermaplaning and microdermabrasion.
+Now the fact that I say these types of procedures should be scheduled monthly does not mean you need to do them EVERY SINGLE MONTH.
+Most of them are exfoliating so repeated procedures back to back are a recipe for a damaged skin barrier and lots of irritation.
+This means they should be scheduled based on needs or based on your dermatologist or aesthetician’s recommendation.

 Tip of the Pyramid >6 months